EdouardDidier/DissiBot/README.md

 ## Setup and run instructions

-- Install all packages by running :
+- Install all packages by running:
 ```bash
 npm install
 ```
 - Create a Discord App, add it to your server and obtain your private Discord token (see this [link](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot))

-- Create a ".env" file in the project folder and add your private token :
+- Create a ".env" file in the project folder and add your private token:
 ```d
 DISCORD_API_TOKEN="<your_token_here>"
 ```

-- You can now run the bot :
+- You can now run the bot:
 ```bash
 node dissibot.js
 ```